-Sequana Medical Announces 2020 Full Year Results and 2021 Outlook
+Sequana Medical announces 2020 Full Year Results and 2021 Outlook

 Conference call with live webcast today at 14:00 CET / 08:00 EST

-GHENT, Belgium, March 17, 2021 (GLOBE NEWSWIRE) -- Sequana Medical NV (Euronext Brussels: SEQUA, the “Company”), an innovator in the treatment of diuretic-resistant fluid overload in liver disease, malignant ascites and heart failure, today announces its financial results for the year ended 31 December 2020, and provides a business update and an outlook for the remainder of 2021.
+Ghent, BELGIUM – 17 March 2021 – Sequana Medical NV (Euronext Brussels: SEQUA, the “Company”), an innovator in the treatment of diuretic-resistant fluid overload in liver disease, malignant ascites and heart failure, today announces its financial results for the year ended 31 December 2020, and provides a business update and an outlook for the remainder of 2021.

 Ian Crosbie, Chief Executive Officer at Sequana Medical, commented: “We made outstanding progress in 2020, delivering very promising clinical data in both our focus areas, liver disease / NASH1 in North America and heart failure in North America and Europe.
 We are very encouraged by the interim POSEIDON data, showing positive outcomes against all primary endpoints of the study, indicating a substantial reduction in the need for therapeutic paracentesis, a good safety profile and clinically relevant improvement in patients’ quality of life.
 Data from additional Roll-In patients are expected in Q2 2021 and we look forward to the planned reporting of the primary endpoint in Q2 2022.